 Rebecca Wilkowski, Marketing & Communications Director

 Rebecca comes to Aurora with almost two decades of experience working in the field of digital communications for tech firms, non-profits, higher ed and healthcare institutions.
 Her extensive experience includes website and social media development, public and media relations, advertising, branding, writing and editing, and community outreach.
-Rebecca’s passion is connecting organizations to their audiences by creating compelling content delivered via innovative technologies, while simultaneously improving the user experience by integrating feedback from data analysis.
-A native of Wisconsin, Rebecca graduated from the University of Minnesota with a degree in cultural anthropology and fine art.
+Rebecca received her degree in cultural anthropology and fine art from the University of Minnesota.
 After graduating with honors, she relocated to California where she began her career in advertising and marketing.
 The daughter of a photographer, Rebecca also runs one of the most well-known corporate photography studios in the Bay Area.
-She’s had the privilege to work with notable clients such as Apple, Google, Time, Inc, FORTUNE, L’oreal, Hitachi, MIT, Harvard, Tony Fadell (Nest/Alphabet), Reed Hastings (Netflix), Mayor Ed Lee, Governor Jeb Bush, and others.
+She’s had the privilege to work with notable clients such as Apple, Google, Time, Inc, FORTUNE, L’oreal, MIT, Harvard, Tony Fadell, Reed Hastings, Mayor Ed Lee, Governor Jeb Bush, and others.
 In her free time, Rebecca enjoys volunteering, learning to unicycle, traveling, playing music, antiquing, hosting dinner parties, playing with her pug, and searching for the perfect soy latte.